Key Takeaways:

 4. Financial Loss

-The direct financial costs of a SQL injection attack can be enormous.
-These include fines, penalties, loss of business, and the cost of recovering from the attack, which can involve everything from data restoration to legal fees.
+The direct financial consequences of a SQL injection attack can be quite high.
+Among these are fines, penalties, loss of market share, and the cost of recovering from the attack.
+These can involve everything from data backup and restoration to court costs.

 5. Legal and Compliance Risks